csswizardry/csswizardry.github.com/_posts/2018-05-21-identifying-auditing-discussing-third-parties.md

 a third-party vendors, or your marketing team, and telling them that their entire day job is detrimental to performance is never going to be well-received.

-In order to help me have these awkward discussions—and it’s often my job as a consultant to be the one having them—I lean on a number of tools to help make the topic as objective and straightforward as possible.
+In order to help me have these awkward discussions — and it’s often my job as a consultant to be the one having them — I lean on a number of tools to help make the topic as objective and straightforward as possible.
 I want to share them with you.